EVPN Features

 Release 24.2.11

-The core isolation by interface tracking is now supported on routers with the 88-LC1-36EH line cards.
+* The core isolation by interface tracking functionality is now extended to routers with the 88-LC1-36EH line cards.

 Core Isolation by Interface Tracking for EVPN E-LAN